tinue/apa102-pi/README.md

 The LED strip uses a lot of power (roughly 20mA per LED, i.e. 60mA for one bright white dot).
 If you try to power the LEDs from the Raspberry Pi 5V output, you will most likely immediately kill the Raspberry!
-Therefore I recommend not to connect the power line of the LED with the Raspberry.
+Therefore, I recommend not to connect the power line of the LED with the Raspberry.
 To be on the safe side, use a separate USB power supply for the Raspberry, and a strong 5V supply for the LEDs.
 If you use a level shifter, power it from the 5V power supply as well.